Jacob-OTW/BCOTI/README.md

 12. Attach the Lens clip, Periscope, and Camera cage with the 11x M2x4 screws.

 13. Attach the unit to your NV device and check the alignment of the image.
-(Should the image be mirror incorrectly, adjust it via the WebUI's "Flip Mode" setting)
+(Should the image be mirrored incorrectly, adjust it via the WebUI's "Flip Mode" setting)
     1. Attach the unit like shown in the picture, so hanging straight down from your NV unit
     <br>
     <img src="Resources/Assembly_Steps/Allignment_check_oriantation.jpg" alt="bottom_hanging allignment" width="450"/>

     2. If the thermal image is too far left or right, check that the camera cage is properly installed.
 This usually isn't an issue.

     3. If the thermal image is too far up or down, you'll need to reprint the camera cage with a different offset.
 1.2° down worked pretty well for me so far, but you can adjust it in the `Parameters` of the FreeCad file, then exporting the `CameraCage` again.
 If the image is too far up, then you need to reduce the angle, so that the camera looks up slightly more.
 If the image is too low, the angle needs to increase.
-There are a collection of differnet offsets in a `CAD_Files/Other_CameraCage_Offsets`
+There are a collection of different offsets in a `CAD_Files/Other_CameraCage_Offsets`
     <br>
     repeat this step until the unit is aligned well enough.